JD-Beard/Torren/README.md

 # Torren
-Current project of the game Torren
+This is the Src for the project Torren prototype.